SolaceProducts/pubsubplus-kubernetes-helm-quickstart/pubsubplus/README.md

-# Solace PubSub+ Advanced Event Broker Helm Chart
+# Solace PubSub+ Event Broker: Software - Helm Chart

-The [Solace PubSub+ Platform](//solace.com/products/platform/)'s [PubSub+ Advanced Event Broker](//solace.com/products/event-broker/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premise, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
-It can be installed into a variety of public and private clouds, PaaS, and on-premise environments, and brokers in multiple locations can be linked together in an [Event Mesh](//solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.
+The [Solace PubSub+ Platform](https://solace.com/products/platform/)'s [PubSub+ Event Broker: Software](https://solace.com/products/event-broker/software/) efficiently streams event-driven information between applications, IoT devices and user interfaces running in cloud, on-premises, and hybrid environments using open APIs and protocols like AMQP, JMS, MQTT, REST and WebSocket.
+It can be installed into a variety of public and private clouds, PaaS, and on-premises environments, and brokers in multiple locations can be linked together in an [event mesh](https://solace.com/what-is-an-event-mesh/) to dynamically share events across the distributed enterprise.

 ## Overview

-This chart bootstraps a single-node or HA deployment of a [Solace PubSub+ software event broker](//solace.com/products/event-broker/software/) on a [Kubernetes](//kubernetes.io) cluster using the [Helm](//helm.sh) package manager.
+This chart bootstraps a single-node or HA deployment of a [Solace PubSub+ Event Broker: Software](//solace.com/products/event-broker/software/) (PubSub+ EBS) on a [Kubernetes](//kubernetes.io) cluster using the [Helm](//helm.sh) package manager.

-Additional documentation is available from the [Solace PubSub+ Event Broker on Kubernetes Deployment Guide](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).
+Detailed documentation is provided in the [Solace PubSub+ Event Broker: Software on Kubernetes Documentation](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md).

 ## Prerequisites

-* Kubernetes 1.9 or later platform with adequate [CPU and memory](/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) and [storage resources](/docs/PubSubPlusK8SDeployment.md#disk-storage) for the targeted scaling tier requirements
+* Kubernetes 1.9 or later platform with adequate [CPU and memory](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#cpu-and-memory-requirements) and [storage resources](//github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#disk-storage) for the targeted scaling tier requirements
 * Helm package manager v2 or v3 client installed and configured with Tiller deployed if using Helm v2
-* If using a private Docker registry, load the PubSub+ Docker image and for signed images create an image pull secret
+* If using a private Docker registry, load the PubSub+ EBS Docker image and for signed images create an image pull secret
 * With persistent storage enabled (see in [Configuration](#configuration)):
   * Specify a storage class unless using a default storage class in your Kubernetes cluster